finos/rune-dsl/documentation/rosetta-modelling-component.md

 ### Filter

 The `filter` keyword filters the items of a list based on a `boolean` expression.
-For each list item, a `boolean` expression specified in the square brackets is evaluated to determine whether to include or exclude the item.
-The resulting list is assigned to output parameter.
+For each list item, a boolean expression specified in square brackets `[..]` is evaluated to determine whether to include (if true) or exclude (if false) the item, and the resulting filtered list is assigned to the output.
+By default, the keyword `item` is used to refer to the list item in the test expression.

 Note that filtering a list does not change the item type, e.g. when filtering a list of `Vehicle`, the output list type must also be of `Vehicle`.

-The keyword `item` is used to refer to the list item in the test expression.

 ``` {.Haskell emphasize-lines="10"}
 func FindVehiclesByEngineType: <"Find all vehicles with given engine type.">